Explaining the Diagnosis

 What to say:

 Being honest and keeping it simple is best for younger kids.
 For example, start off the conversation by explaining that you are sick and that the doctors are doing everything possible to help you get better.
 You don’t need to get into all of the facts right away.
 Listed below are some tips on how to tell your child you have cancer:

-First, there are four significant factors that need to be discussed with younger children, including:
+First, four significant factors need to be discussed with younger children, including: